coffee2code/one-click-close-comments/readme.txt

 == Filters ==

 The plugin exposes one action for hooking.
+Such code should ideally be put into a mu-plugin or site-specific plugin (which is beyond the scope of this readme to explain).

 = c2c_one_click_close_comments_click_char (action) =